 This programme has been designed to develop the participants’ understanding of Corporate Finance gradually over a three-day period.
 Participants are welcome to attend all or part of the gradual steps of the training depending on their business needs.

-Participants start by covering the main functions and players of capital markets.
+The second day will start with a discussion of the main functions and players of capital markets.
 Participants are then introduced to equity markets and products.
 We will focus on the life-cycle of equities, starting with the Initial Public Offering and moving afterwards to secondary offerings (rights issues, accelerated book building, bought deals, etc.).
 We will also look to the secondary market, including motivations of investors.
 We will drill down on the characteristics of equity and introduce comparable and fundamental equity valuation.
 Finally, participants will cover the main debt products available to corporates.
 The bond issuance process and key documentation are discussed.
-Both long and short term, and public and private financing options are explained.
+Both long and short term, public and private financing options are explained.

-Following the initial valuation methodologies, participants will move, during the second day, to more advanced business valuation concepts.
-Participants will discuss complex issues such as a two-stage terminal value, valuation of net operating losses, WACC for private companies and issues in the reconciliation between enterprise and equity value (associates, non-controlling interests, operating leases, pension deficits).
+During the third and final day, participants will focus on advanced equity valuation concepts.
+Following a reminder of the key steps of Discounted Cash Flows and key features of trading multiples, participants will discuss complex valuation issues such as a two-stage terminal value, valuation of net operating losses, WACC for private companies and valuation issues in the reconciliation between enterprise and equity value (associates, non-controlling interests, operating leases, pension deficits).

 What Redcliffe’s clients are saying about the course: